knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return length of the values in the collection.
+Returns length of the values in the collection.

 **Returns**: <code>Real</code> - The length of the values in the collection.